top of page

 Prabhat Patnaik

-Prabhat Patnaik has taught at the University of Cambridge and at Jawahaharlal Nehru University, New Delhi, where he held the Sukhamoy Chakravarty Chair at the time of retirement and is currently Professor Emeritus.
-His recent books include Re-envisioning Socialism (2012) and, co-authored with U. Patnaik, A Theory of Imperialism (2016), and Capital and Imperialism (forthcoming March 2021).
+Prabhat Patnaik has taught economics at the University of Cambridge, England, and at Jawaharlal Nehru University, India, where he retired from the Sukhamoy Chakravarty Chair and is currently professor emeritus.
+His books include Accumulation and Stability under Capitalism (1997), Retreat to Unfreedom (2003), The Value of Money (2009), Re-envisioning Socialism (2011), A Theory of Imperialism (coauthored with Utsa Patnaik; 2017), Capital and Imperialism (coauthored with Utsa Patnaik; 2021), and Beyond Liberalism (2024).

 Utsa Patnaik